 I don’t know about you, but I wouldn’t be able to go run a marathon today if you asked me to.
 And if I did go run a marathon without preparing, I’d definitely regret it tomorrow.
 I’d need to build up my endurance first (and learn to actually enjoy running).
 Just like us, dogs need to build up muscle strength before a strenuous activity to prevent soreness and injury.

 Start with an easy hike, no more than one hour long with a small incline.
-Watch their energy level during and afterwards.
+Watch their energy level during and afterward.
 If they seem really wiped out, shorten the next hike or choose an easier trail before adding more time and difficulty.
 Follow your dog's lead while on the trail — if they stop and lay down for a breather, let them rest and make sure they have plenty of water.

 They also need to build up some toughness on their paw pads to prevent ripped or sore pads from a hike over different types of terrain.
 Dogs can also burn their paw pads on hot surfaces, so it's important to make sure they're protected.
 Check out our article How to Properly Care for Your Dog's Paw Pads for more in-depth information and tips.
 If your dog has sensitive paw pads, or you want to make sure their paws are protected on hikes, grab some paw protection wax, like Musher's Secret, or invest in some dog booties!